eniorubens/enioRubens_dataScienceProjects/Identificação de oportunidades de cross-sell/README.md

 ## Overview
 This project applies Market Basket Analysis to identify product associations in retail transactional data.

-The objective is to distinguish between frequently purchased items and statistically relevant associations, supporting better decision-making in cross-selling strategies.
+The main objective is to distinguish between frequently purchased items and statistically significant associations, enabling more reliable decision-making in cross-selling strategies.

 ---